Auburn/FastNoiseLite/README.md

 # FastNoise

-FastNoise has been designed from the ground up to be as optimised as possible without sacrificing noise quality.
+FastNoise is an open source noise generation library with a large collection of different noise algorithms.
+This library has been designed for realtime usage from the ground up, so has been optimised for speed without sacrificing noise quality.

 This project started when my search to find a good noise library for procedural terrain generation concluded without an obvious choice.
-I enjoyed the options and customisation of ANL and the speed of LibNoise, so many of the techniques from these libraries and the knowledge I gained from reading through their source has gone into creating FastNoise.
+I enjoyed the options and customisation of Accidental Noise Library and the speed of LibNoise, so many of the techniques from these libraries and the knowledge I gained from reading through their source has gone into creating FastNoise.

 ### Features
 - Value Noise 2D, 3D